Investments

 Benchmark

-Private credit generated a net gain of 8.17% in 2023 compared to our benchmark of 10.83% (LSTA +50 basis points).
+Private credit generated a gain of 11.21% in 2024 compared to our benchmark return of 9.24% (LSTA + 50 basis points).
+The return was driven primarily from interest income and spread tightening.
+Since most of the program is exposed to floating rate debt, the portfolio benefits from the higher-than-normal short-term interest rates observed in 2024.
+The largest driver of return was our co-investment in Antares, the largest mid-market private lender in the United States.
+Detractors of performance included the real estate debt fund, Brookfield Real Estate Finance V. The difficulties in this fund relate to office exposure across the United States where work from home culture since the COVID-19 pandemic has nerivate credit generated a net gain of 8.17% in 2023 compared to our benchmark of 10.83% (LSTA +50 basis points).
 The return was driven primarily from interest income.
 Almost all of the program is exposed to floating rate debt.
 Because of this, the portfolio benefited from higher short-term rates and were less sensitive to changes in long-term yields.

 The largest driver of return was our co-investment in Antares, the largest mid-market private lender in the United States.
 Detractors of performance included Brookfield Real Estate Finance V. The difficulties in this fund relate to office exposure across the United States where work-from-home culture since the COVID-19 pandemic has negatively impacted office vacancy.